drauger-os-development/Policies-and-Operations-Manual/Policies, General Operations/Meetings_and_Accounting.md

 # Meetings

-Meetings will be held in a continuous fashion in the cct-text channel.
-CCT members are expected to check the channel and threads and communicate daily as needed.
+Meetings will be held in continuously in the cct-text channel.
+CCT members are expected to check the channel and threads and communicate daily as required.

 ##### Proposals

-Proposals changing the Policies and Operations Manual will be made through a push request in Github.
+Proposals changing the Policies and Operations Manual will be made through a pull request in Github.

 An action item is a proposal that is not intended to be permanent addition to the Policies and Operations Manual, but rather actions to be taken by and individual or group.